anupambhatnagar/GPUPuzzlers/d2h_sync/d2h_sync_answer.md

 <p align = "center"> Zoomed view - second_sum </p>

-The `second_sum` function initializes and places the `total` variable on the GPU.
-Addition of each element of `tensor` to `total` triggers vector op kernels.
+The `second_sum` function initializes and places the `total` tensor on the GPU.
+Addition of each element of `a_tensor` to `total` triggers vector op kernels.
 The addition is slowed due to the launch overhead of these kernels.
 The arithmetic intensity of vector ops involving small tensors is low and such operations can be done on the CPU, when reasonable.
 Even though __there are no instances of device to host copies and synchronizations__ in the `second_sum` implementation, the GPU is considerably underutilized.
-This can be seen by the ~20 microsecond gaps between consecutive kernels on the stream 7.
+This can be seen by the ~20 microsecond gaps between consecutive kernels on stream 7.

 ### Analyzing third_sum - addition on the CPU